stevenzchen/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 We repeat our missing values calculation from the first section of the report.
-Then, we replace the missing step values with the average interval weight for that day:
+Then, we replace the missing step values with the average interval weight:

 ```r